damhahlat/BigBoiChickenNugget.github.io/content/about.md

 if you want to steal my config (I already stole a lot of it so I have no right to judge).

 ##### Music
-I sometiimes like to make low quality guitar videos on YouTube when I have free time (which is not very often) that you can find here: [Average Meta Elitist](https://www.youtube.com/@AverageMetalElitist/featured)
+I sometimes like to make low quality guitar videos on YouTube when I have free time that you can find here: [Average Metal Elitist](https://www.youtube.com/@AverageMetalElitist/featured)